-Capital expenditure, shown as additions to cost, relates primarily to manufacturing facilities enhancements, extensions of sales organizations and the construction of the innovation center at corporate headquarters.
+Capital expenditure, shown as additions to cost, relates primarily to manufacturing facilities enhancements and extensions of sales organizations and the facelift of the main building at corporate headquarters.
 Additions to accumulated depreciation are included in 'depreciation and amortization' (see note 32).

-Assets held under finance leases are included in plant and machinery and other operating assets at a net book value of CHF 1.6 million (2013: CHF 2.5 million).
+Assets held under finance leases are included in plant and machinery and other operating assets at a net book value of CHF 1.3 million (2014: CHF 1.6 million).
 The liabilities arising from finance leases are detailed in note 25.
-Land and buildings with a book value of CHF 0.2 million (2013: CHF 0.2 million) serve as security for other payables (see note 25) with the total amount of CHF 2.5 million (2013: CHF 2.4 million).
+Land and buildings with a book value of CHF 0.2 million (2014: CHF 0.2 million) serve as security for other payables (see note 25) with the total amount of CHF 2.5 million (2014: CHF 2.5 million).